 When you use a cache plugin, it creates a static HTML file of the web page & and allows WordPress to serve a page from this cache.
 This reduces the server load drastically & allows your pages to be served within a few seconds.

-You can download the plugin from the link below and follow the listed guide to learn about how to configure the WP Super Cache plugin.
+You can download the plugin from the link below and read detailed review of WP Rocket plugin.

-A multi-featuered plugin, Jetpack is which is power-packed with many features.
+A multi-featured plugin, Jetpack is which is power-packed with many features.